Homer's Phobia: Production

 According to Oakley, the Fox censor objected to "Homer's Phobia" being aired.
 The normal procedure is for an episode's script to be sent to the censor and then faxed back with a list of lines and words that should be substituted.
 However, this episode came back with two pages of notes about almost every single line in the show.
 The censors stated that they did not like the use of the word "gay", or the discussion of homosexuality at all, and closed with a paragraph that stated that "the topic and substance of this episode are unacceptable for broadcast".
 Usually the censor notes are ignored as the offending lines and problems are dealt with after the episode has been animated.
 In this case, the entire episode was deemed a problem, so it could not be solved in this way.
 The censor problems ultimately came to nothing as when the episode came back from animation in South Korea, the then-Fox president had just been fired and replaced, with the censors being replaced as well.
 The new censors sent back merely one line: "acceptable for broadcast".

 The steel mill scene was written by Steve Tompkins.
-He first pitched that Homer and Bart would encounter longshoremen, but it was too much work to animate the lading of ships, so a steel mill was used instead.
+He first pitched that Homer and Bart would encounter longshoremen, but it was too much work to animate the loading of ships, so a steel mill was used instead.
 Tompkins also wrote a different third act for the episode, which was never produced.
 Instead of Homer, Bart, Barney, and Moe going deer hunting and ending up at "Santa's Village" they would go back to the steel mill.
 There, Homer would attempt to prove his heterosexuality by having a human tractor pulling contest with some of the steel mill workers.
 It was dropped as the writers found it didn't add anything to the storyline.